-Students accepted into the program undertake a challenging two-year curriculum that spans core knowledge in media history, theory, criticism, and production to develop research, writing, and media-making skills in preparation for careers in academia, the arts, or media-related professions.
+From 1976 to 2019, the Master of Arts program in Cinema and Media Studies at the College of Staten Island admitted qualified students into a challenging two-year curriculum that spanned core knowledge in media history, theory, criticism, and production to develop research, writing, and media-making skills in preparation for careers in academia, the arts, or media-related professions.

-Master of Arts in Cinema and Media Studies
+M.A. in Cinema and Media Studies Thesis Topics

 Select Theses Titles